 Patients with Decompensated Cirrhosis

 For all patients with decompensated cirrhosis, referral for an in-person evaluation by GI/Hepatology is recommended.
 Patients with decompensated cirrhosis should be seen regularly by GI/Hepatology at an interval determined by their clinical course and severity of liver disease.
 These patients must also be seen regularly by their PCP for their health issues other than cirrhosis.
 The specialist and generalist also both benefit from a co-management plan, clearly outlining which provider will manage which issue.
-In general, ascites, pulmonary hypertension, use of beta-blockers, HCC screening, etc. should be managed by the specialist; diabetes, hyperlipidemia, joint disease, COPD, etc. should be managed by the PCP.
+In general, ascites, pulmonary hypertension, use of beta-blockers, HCC screening, etc. should be managed by the specialist; other chronic conditions such as diabetes, hyperlipidemia, joint disease, COPD, etc. should be managed by the PCP.

 Patients with a Focal Hepatic Lesion